mendhak/docker-http-https-echo/README.md

 ## Use your own certificates

+The certificates are at `/app/fullchain.pem` and `/app/privkey.pem`.

-Use volume mounting to substitute the certificate and private key with your own.
-This example uses the snakeoil cert.
+You can use volume mounting to substitute the certificate and private key with your own.

     my-http-listener:
         image: mendhak/http-https-echo:29